coderefinery/github-without-command-line/_sources/contributing.md.txt

 We will do this in a progression from a small trivial fix to a change proposal and discuss the pros and cons.

-## Note to instructors

-- The instructor will prepare an example repository and share the link with the participants (see instructor guide for more details).
-- This is a good example text: <https://www.gutenberg.org/ebooks/24542>
-- When showing how to add a collaborator, also show how to unwatch a repo.

 > ## Recap: different methods to "download" a repository
 >
 > - There is no need to download each file one by one.